Fundamental inequalities for the iterated Fourier-cosine convolution with Gaussian weight and its application: Introduction

-This paper is divided into four sections and is organized as follows.
-In Section 2, based on the technique in \cite{24,10}, and H\"olders inequality, we give another version of the Young-type theorem for convolution $(f \underset{T_c}{\overset{\gamma}{*}}g)$ and prove that it is a bounded operator in $L_{\infty} (\R)$ space.
-Leading to the inevitable consequence of obtaining the general formula of the Young-type convolution inequality \eqref{1.5}.
-A sharp upper bound coefficient of all inequalities is computed in detail.
-Section 3 is devoted to presenting the Saitoh-type theorem and norm inequalities in weighted $L_p$ spaces.
-Section 4 displays several applications of convolution $(f \underset{T_c}{\overset{\gamma}{*}}g)$ for the solvability of classes of Fredholm's second kind of integral equation.
-Namely, by using obtained results together with the help of Wiener-L\'evy's theorem \cite{12}, we provide the conditions for the solvability of Fredholm integral equation of second kind involving operator \eqref{1.5} and obtain explicit $L_1$-solutions.
-An example is shown and analyzed at the end of the article is intended to illustrate the results obtained to ensure their validity and applicability.
+This paper is organized into four sections as follows.
+In Section \ref{section2}, building upon the techniques from \cite{24,10} and employing H\"older's inequality, we present an alternative version of the Young-type theorem for the convolution \( (f \underset{T_c}{\overset{\gamma}{*}}g) \) and demonstrate that it is a bounded operator in the \( L_{\infty} (\mathbb{R}) \) space.
+This leads to the inevitable derivation of the general formula for the Young-type convolution inequality in \eqref{1.5}, with a detailed computation of the sharp upper bound for all inequalities.
+Section \ref{section3} focuses on the presentation of the Saitoh-type theorem and norm inequalities in weighted \( L_p \) spaces.
+In Section \ref{section4}, we explore several applications of the convolution \( (f \underset{T_c}{\overset{\gamma}{*}}g) \) to the solvability of certain classes of Fredholm integral equations of the second kind.
+Specifically, by utilizing the results obtained and leveraging Wiener-L\'evy's theorem \cite{12}, we provide the conditions for the solvability of Fredholm's second-kind integral equations involving operator \eqref{1.5}, and derive explicit \( L_1 \)-solutions.
+Finally, an example is provided and analyzed at the end of the article to illustrate the results and ensure their validity and applicability.